All Episodes

 And something came up today that was so important.

-They said unless the FBI cleans house, ensures an internal investigation into the FBI, that means Christopher Ray has to take it upon himself to make sure anybody who is connected with McCabe, who was connected to Peter Strzok, to Lisa Page, to all of these players, that they be either removed from the FBI or demoted or moved into another position.
+They said unless the FBI cleans house, ensures an internal investigation into the FBI, that means Christopher Writer anybody who was connected with McCabe, who was connected to Peter Strzok, to Lisa Page, to all of these players, that they be either removed from the FBI or demoted or moved into another position because the FBI cannot continue as is.

 It's going to be a problem for the FBI agents that are in there that are doing their job.